sniederb/funnel-travel-extension-base/README.md

 (The logo URL is _not_ provided by the JSON file, but by the interface implementation.
 The reason is that many implementations will provide the logo as part of the JAR, ie. implementations will use Class#getResource(String).)

+The extension must declare its interaction with the "outside" world through the `permissions` array.
+These will be listed on the UI.
+In the above example, the extension will exchange data with the `my.datahub.com` server.

 ## Settings